bitcoindevkit/bitcoindevkit.org/README.md

 ### Embedding YouTube videos

-To add a YouTube video with a preview, you can so so by linking to it like this:
+To add a YouTube video with a preview, you can do so by linking to it like this:

 ```md
 [![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/YOUTUBE_VIDEO_ID_HERE/mqdefault.jpg)](https://www.youtube.com/watch?v=YOUTUBE_VIDEO_ID_HERE)
 ```

-Note that the link item need to be a preview image (either from YouTube or a custom one) to result in an embedded video.
+Note that the link item needs to be a preview image (either from YouTube or a custom one) to result in an embedded video.

 ### Check for broken links